-Fennell, Briasco, & Associates understands how devastating it can be going through divorce.
-Woodstock family law attorney Caryn S. Fennell has handled complex family law cases, and her law firm collectively has over 85 years in professional and legal experience.
+Fennell, Briasco & Associates understands how devastating it can be going through a divorce.
+Woodstock family lawyer, Caryn S. Fennell, has handled complex family law cases, and her law firm collectively has over 85 years in professional and legal experience.

 Divorce brings up strong emotions, including anger, frustration, loneliness, grief, and sadness.
 Going through this roller coaster of emotions is completely normal, and it’s okay to feel these emotions fully.
 In fact, suppressing them can be extremely harmful to both your physical and mental health.

 But even as you process your feelings and try to cope with loss, it’s important to not make rash decisions that make things worse and hurt your other relationships.
 Here are nine things you should try refraining from doing when going through a divorce.

 While it might be hard, don’t have unrealistic settlement expectations.
 For the main breadwinner, your money will be allocated to child/spousal support and the lower-earning spouse will have to contend with less support than they are accustomed to.